welol5/Modern-Art-Board-Game/README.md

 ---

 ## Other notes
-Files in the bin folder should always have the newest version
+Files in the bin folder should always have the newest version.
+Also due to me coding on a windows machine, I am pushing debug updates that I am pulling to a linux teminal, so some updates may not work properly.

 ## Currently WIP
-The JavaDoc for the players may not be totally accurate because I am working on the AIs
+The JavaDoc for the players may not be totally accurate because I am working on the AIs.